-Merdeka.
-What does it mean to us?
-It’s a day on our calendar that tells us that many Malaysians will get together to have a parade, some will stay home, planting the national flag outside and some might watch live telecast as a family, cause it’s a public holiday.
+Merdeka Day.
+What does it mean to all of us?
+It’s a day on our calendar that tells us that many Malaysians will get together to have a Merdeka parade, some will stay home, hanging the national flag outside and some might watch live telecast as a family, cause it’s a our independence day.

 Growing Up Merdeka